TxHawks/jigsass-test/README.md

     });

     it('should warn in another situation', function(done) {
-      // JigSass Test's renderFixture() can also test if your module produces an
+      // JigSass Test's testFixture() can also test if your module produces an
-      // intentional warning message with Sass' @warn directive. jigsassTest.renderFixture('my-modules-warn', {}, function(error, result, expectedOutput) {
+      // intentional warning message with Sass' @warn directive. jigsassTest.testFixture('my-modules-warn', {}, function(error, result, expectedOutput) {
         // If the Sass in test/fixtures/my-modules-warn/input.scss triggers a
         // @warn in your module, you should expect the result object to exist
         // and to contain the warn message from your module.